 head(rotifers.invdist)

-You can check that the values in this table (excluding the first column) also range between 0 and 1, so they can be used with fuzzy logic:
+You can check that the values in this table (excluding the first column, which has the region identifiers) also range between 0 and 1, so they can be used with fuzzy logic:

 range(rotifers.invdist[ , -1])